showjim/AI_Playground/README.md

 ```

 ## 3. How it works
-1. Ffmpeg is used to covert video to audio;
+1. Ffmpeg is used to convert video to audio;
-2. Faster-Whisper is used to covert audio to subtitle;
+2. Faster-Whisper is used to convert audio to subtitle;
 3. AgglomerativeClustering from sklearn is used to distinguish the speakers;
 4. OpenAI is used to do the meeting minute summary.